-For the purposes of this assessment, severe weather includes: damaging hail; severe thunderstorms; tornadoes; drought; and severe winter weather.
+For the purposes of this assessment, severe weather includes damaging hail, severe thunderstorms, tornadoes, drought, floods, and severe winter weather.
 According to the World Meteorological Organization, the definition of severe weather: is an extreme meteorological event or phenomenon, which represents a real hazard to human life and property.
-The definition of severe weather is most often impacts based, and usually defined by "local/regional" thresholds that are related to the inability for the "local/regional" populations to safely conduct normal business, to the point of being life threatening .
+The definition of severe weather is most often impacts based, and usually defined by "local/regional" thresholds that are related to the inability for the "local/regional" populations to safely conduct normal business, to the point of being life threatening17.

 The Disaster Declarations section of this assessment outline those natural disasters that have resulted in one or more declarations within the ten-county NCR, but there are additional severe weather events that have not resulted in disaster declarations.
 These events have been captured by the Western Water Assessment Team, which is affiliated with the National Oceanic and Atmospheric Administration (NOAA) and the University of Colorado Boulder.
-This database lists historical high-impact weather and climate events in Colorado from 1862 - 2017.
-The data below was pulled from this database, and does not include floods as this is a separate hazard:
+This database18 lists historical high-impact weather and climate events in Colorado from 1862 - 2017:

-- A total of 21 severe or high-impact weather events have impacted the NCR since 1862 - The most frequent event was winter storm (6), followed by: wildfire (4); high-wind, hail, and drought (3); tornado (1); and cold wave (1) - 18 fatalities have been attributed to these severe weather events
+- A total of 38 severe or high-impact weather events have impacted the NCR since 1862 - The most frequent event was flooding (17), followed by: winter storm (6), wildfire (4); highwind, hail, and drought (3); tornado (1); and cold wave (1) - 220 fatalities have been attributed to these severe weather events (202 attributed to flooding alone)